BinWang28/Word-Embedding-Eval/README.md

 7. Word Similarity Evaluation: https://github.com/BinWang28/PVN-Post-Processing-of-word-representation-via-variance-normalization, https://github.com/BinWang28/EvalRank-Embedding-Evaluation
 8. QVEC evaluation: https://github.com/ytsvetko/qvec
 9. For Neural Machine Translation, you can get it from GitHub site: (https://github.com/OpenNMT/OpenNMT-py).
 We use perplexity evaluation only since it takes too much time to fully train an NMT model.
 And Europarl v8 dataset (French - English) for training.
 10. For Experiments on POS, Chunking and NER: (https://github.com/billy322/RepEval-2016).
-And also a copy is attached.
-We may have made some changes to the original project.

 = = = = =